When money fights occur between partners, it can cause real pain and damage to relationships.

-In my previous posts, we have covered the family-of-origin and how they influence your money stories, how these stories contribute to money fights, and how these fights do not have to be normal inside your marriage or relationships (even if culture may have us believing otherwise).
+We've discussed how these stories contribute to money fights and how these fights do not have to be normal inside your marriage or relationships (even if culture may have us believing otherwise).

 How Can the Money Tree Stop Money Fights?

 As partners, you want to support the other person.

 You love them and respect them, and you do not want to see them in pain or suffering.

 While you are quick to defend them to others, when it is a money fight you find yourself on opposite sides.

 When you believe your thoughts related to money are right, and theirs are wrong, you will invalidate their ideas while believing yours are correct.
 Invalidation is essentially saying that the other person's feelings are not valid.